michaelb/sniprun/CONTRIBUTING.md

 I need more than one file to write complicated code...

 -> You can have a subfolder alongside your file (same name to prevent confusion and conflicts) and put some other code inside as you see fit.

+---

+Do I need to manage async running and compiling?

+-> No, Sniprun takes care of that for you.
+You can implement a single-threaded synchronous code just like the Python3_original interpreter

 ### Conventions